-But this cross-country route, from Chicago, Illinois to Santa Monica, California, can still be followed with just as many attractions to see along the way as picture perfect western landscapes.
+Route 66 is the road trip of a lifetime.
+Over the years, US 66 has been renamed in various stretches but this cross-country route, from Chicago, Illinois to Santa Monica, California, can still be followed with just as many attractions to see along the way as picture-perfect western landscapes.

 Classic restaurants, gift shops, lodging options, and neon signs dot the way for 2,448 miles total.
-We narrowed down the options to 18 places in particular you should definitely experience the next time you drive this route.
+We narrowed down the options to 17 places in particular you should experience the next time you drive this route.
 So grab your keys and your camera, and hit the road soon!

 1. Lou Mitchell’s, Chicago